Money for Lobbyists and Lawyers or for Fixing County Roads?

 Should Mendocino County spend $500,000 on legal and lobbying work tied to the decommissioning of the Potter Valley Project — or put that money toward repairing roads?

-Supervisors wrestled with that question at Tuesday’s board meeting after CEO Darcie Antle asked them to approve the expenditure with few details about how the funds, requested by the Inland Water and Power Commission and the Eel River Project Authority, would be used.
+Supervisors wrestled with that question at Tuesday’s board meeting after CEO Darcie Antle asked them to approve the expenditure with few details about how the funds, requested by the Inland Water and Power Commission (IWPC), which is a member of the Eel-Russian Project Authority (ERPA), would be used.

 Antle’s recommendation came on the heels of a budget report showing the county will begin fiscal year 2026–27 with a deficit of at least $4.5 million.